TritonDataCenter/rfd/rfd/0012/README.md

 `triton create` isn't complete.
 There are lots of options to CreateMachine that it doesn't yet support.

+- adding metadata: joyent/node-triton#59

-TODO: list missing things and start fleshing it out
+TODO: list other missing things and start fleshing it out

 ## RBAC